ochiengsulwe/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 the global level.

 ## Conclusion
-I have to say that, I prefer working with MySQLdb, as opposed to SQLAlchemy.
+I have to say that, I prefer working with `MySQLdb`, as opposed to `SQLAlchemy`.
 Not because of any specific reason, but because I love working with databases directly, with no abstraction.

-Virtual envirnments, are a blessing on their on way.
+Virtual envirnments, are a blessing in their own  beautiful way.